 Retaliation.
 Employers are not permitted to retaliate in any way against employees who exercise their rights under the Act, oppose a discriminatory practice, file a discrimination complaint, or participate in an investigation, proceeding, or hearing under the Act.

 Breastfeeding.
 The District's Human Rights Act also protects the rights of breastfeeding mothers and prohibits employers from denying any rights provided by the Act.
 Employers must provide daily breaks for breastfeeding employees to express milk.
-Details about an employer's obligations under the ...
+Details about an employer's ...